Zeex/samp-plugin-profiler/README.txt

   Note for html: it is possible to sort stats by clicking on column names.

-* profiler_sort_output_by <what>

-  Set output sort mode.
-Supported values are: calls, time.
-  By default output sorted by time.

 * profiler_subtract_child_time <0/1>

   Subtract time taken by callees from caller's total time.